d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 len(x)
 ```

-When an `ndarray` represents a vector (with precisely one axis),
+When a tensor represents a vector (with precisely one axis),
 we can also access its length via the `.shape` attribute.
 The shape is a tuple that lists the length (dimensionality)
-along each axis of the `ndarray`.
+along each axis of the tensor.
-For `ndarray`s with just one axis, the shape has just one element.
+For tensors with just one axis, the shape has just one element.

 ```{.python .input}
 x.shape